History of Hersheypark: 1987–1999: Rapid expansion

 Once Hershey Entertainment & Resorts got the hotel investments behind them, they were able to focus on investing in the park.
 A new themed area was opened, marking the first significant expansion of the park's foot print: Pioneer Frontier.
 Canyon River Rapids was built and added in 1987.
 Western Chute-Out, a set of water slides, was added in 1988.

 The 1990s started off with the creation of Minetown.
 The old penny arcade was replaced by a massive three-story building, housing the Minetown Arcade, Minetown Restaurant, and games.
 The Flying Falcon replaced Himalaya, and three kiddie rides replaced the Coal Shaker.
 Four roller coasters were added to Hersheypark in the 1990s.
 The Dry Gulch Railroad received a second steam engine, named "Janelle", to complement "Skooter", the former had a similar appearance, but was slightly larger and more powerful than the latter.
 Sidewinder, a Vekoma Boomerang coaster, was added in 1991.
 In 1996, the wooden coaster Wildcat was added and was named after the Wild Cat that previously operated from 1923 to 1946.
 Great Bear opened in 1998, the park's most expensive single ride to date.
 Wild Mouse opened in 1999.
 Several rides were also added during this decade.
 In 1994 the water plunge ride Tidal Force opened.
 A Ferris wheel and Whip ride were added in 1997.
 Four other new rides were added in 1999.
-These include the Merry Derry Dip fun slide, Music Express, Chaos (since removed), and the Frog Hopper.
+These include the Merry Derry Dip fun slide (since removed), Music Express, Chaos (since removed), and the Frog Hopper.